-Announcement of Second-wave EF Pilots
+Announcement of second-wave EF pilots

 The European Commission launched the development of environmental footprint (EF) rules for products and organizations in various industries.
-This new approach aims to harmonise the assessment of environmental impacts within a product group or sector.
+This new approach aims to harmonize the assessment of environmental impacts within a product group or sector.
 The first pilot phase started in November 2013, and the second wave started in June 2014.

-Status of First-wave Pilots
+Status of first-wave pilots

 The European Commission launched the environmental footprint (EF) rules pilot phase in November 2013 with 14 Product Environmental Footprint (PEF) and three Organisation Environmental Footprint (OEF) pilots.
 Most of the pilots are making good progress.
 The only project to be halted is the OEF pilot on household sanitary goods and toiletries, led by the EC Joint Research Centre.
-That pilot stopped due to lack of support by the major producers and the relevant European Associations.
+That pilot stopped due to a lack of support by the major producers and the relevant European Associations.
 All remaining pilots have submitted the draft scope and definition of the representative product for consultation with the Steering Committee, and all were approved.
 These pilots are now conducting the PEF/OEF screening studies.

-Kick-off of Second-wave Pilots
+Kick-off of second-wave pilots

 In June this year, nine months after the first-wave pilots began, 11 new pilots started.
 These are all PEF pilots focusing on food and beverage product categories.
 The selected pilots are:

 - Coffee, proposed by the European Coffee Federation